moxious/moxious.github.io/docs/Obsidian.md

-The note taking tool used to do all of this.
+Obsidian is a note-taking tool that is used to write this repository.